mespo-lab/mespo-lab.github.io/index.md

 <br/>
 Till Nov 2023, he has published 36 journal papers, 9 conference papers, 2 books, and 2 patents.
 Among them, there are 13 first-authored journal papers of which 10 are top-tier journals and 4 first-authored conference papers.
 He got Google Scholar citations 1911 times (h index 22, i10 index: 32) and in total 6 highly cited research papers (4 of which are first-authored journal papers).
 One paper is regarded as pioneering research on the IEEE Spotlight website.
 In 2023, he was selected into the World's Top 2% of Scientists in the subfield of “Energy”.
 <br/>
-Besides, his team is now running an official WeChat account named “综合能源新视界”.
+Besides, his team is now running an official WeChat account named “<strong>综合能源新视界</strong>”.
 You are free to subscribe and contact us for the promotion of academic news or student recruitment.

 ## Research Interests
 His research topics include but not limited to the following aspects: